tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### 12. Student Do: Sporting Plaid—Part 1 (20 min)

-This activity is the first part of a two-part mini-project activity.
+This activity is the first part of a two-part, mini-project activity.
 Students will create environment variables for Plaid API keys and install the Plaid SDK, which will be used in the next activity to extract transaction data.

 Instruct TAs to confirm that each student has Plaid API keys and can authenticate with Plaid.
 Circulate through the room to help troubleshoot any challenges related to environment variables and API keys.